 Exposing the ECS to plant cannabinoids like THC or CBD is only one of many ways to help take care of the ECS.
 You can also support your ECS through a diet rich in whole foods and fatty acids, regular movement and exercise, and meditation.
 Diet ultimately helps provide your body with the tools needed to build endocannabinoids and other important chemicals in the body.
 Movement and meditation also can stimulate the production of endocannabinoids in the body.

 Thoughtful formulations to tackle two major concerns: Stress and Sleep.
-Papa & Barkley – ideal for daily wellness and Bloom Farms – designed to help achieve restorative sleep.
+Papa & Barkley – ideal for daily wellness and Rose Los Angeles – designed to help achieve restorative sleep.
 A Day and Night collection to promote mood balance during the day and somnolence at night.

 ¹ Russo E. 2011.
 Taming THC: potential cannabis synergy and phytocannabinoids-terpenoid entourage effects.
 Br J Pharmacol.
 163(7): 1344-136